Order-invariant measures on causal sets: Examples

-{\bf Causet Processes on Fixed Causal Sets} Suppose we are given a fixed causal set $P=(Z,<)$, with $Z \subset [0,1]$.
+Suppose we are given a fixed causal set $P=(Z,<)$, with $Z \subset[0,1]$.
 Recall that $L'(P)$ is the set of all natural extensions of posets $P_Y$, where $Y$ is an infinite down-set in $P$.
 In the case where the set $I(x)$ of elements incomparable to $x$ is finite for all $x$, $L'(P)$ is equal to the set $L(P)$ of natural extensions of $P$.

-A {\em causet process on $P$} is a process generating a random element $\lambda$ of $L'(P)$: we think of generating distinct elements $\lambda(1), \lambda(2), \dots$ of $Z$ in turn.
-At each stage, an element $z \in Z$ is available for selection only if all the elements in $D(z)$ have already been selected (equivalently, at stage $k$, the element $z$ is available for selection if $z$ is minimal in $P\sm \{\lambda(1), \dots, \lambda(k-1)\}$).
+A \textit{causet process on $P$} is a process generating a random element $\lambda$ of $L'(P)$: we think of generating distinct elements $\lambda(1), \lambda(2), \ldots$ of $Z$ in turn.
+At each stage, an element $z \in Z$ is available for selection only if all the elements in $D(z)$ have already been selected [equivalently, at stage $k$, the element $z$ is available for selection if $z$ is minimal in $P\sm\{\lambda(1), \ldots, \lambda(k-1)\}$].

 We can view a causet process on $P$ as a special case of a causet process: the states that can occur are pairs $(x_1\cdots x_k, <^{[k]})$, where $x_1\cdots x_k$ is an ordered stem of $P$, and $<^{[k]}$ is the poset induced from the order $<$ on $Z$: $i<^{[k]}j$ if and only if $x_i < x_j$.
-For a transition out of this state, at stage $k\!+\!1$, a random (not necessarily uniform) minimal element $\xi_{k+1}$ of $P\sm \{x_1,\dots,x_k\}$ is selected, and its down-set is chosen to be the same as it is in $P$.
-Example~1 illustrates this.
+For a transition out of this state, at stage $k + 1$, a~random (not necessarily uniform) minimal element $\xi_{k+1}$ of $P\sm\{x_1,\ldots,x_k\}$ is selected, and its down-set is chosen to be the same as it is in $P$.
+Example~\ref{ex1} illustrates this.

-A causet process on $P$ is order-Markov if the law describing how we choose a minimal element from $P\sm \{x_1,\dots,x_k\}$ depends only on the set $\{x_1,\dots,x_k\}$.
+A causet process on $P$ is order-Markov if the law describing how we choose a minimal element from $P\sm\{x_1,\ldots,x_k\}$ depends only on the set $\{x_1,\ldots,x_k\}$.
 Again, the condition of order-invariance is much more demanding than the order-Markov condition.

 One example is the process considered by Luczak and Winkler~\cite{LW}, which grows, step by step, uniformly random $n$-element subtrees, containing the root as the unique minimal element, of the complete $d$-ary tree $T^d$.
 This process is a causal set process on $T^d$, and is order-Markov, but calculations on small examples reveal that it is not order-invariant.